imtiazf1996/cmse802_project/README.md

 This is the final, simplified, optimized version of the project (GBR-only).

+Other models were used but disabled in the final commit with labeled `_not_used`.
 ## Final Workflow Summary
 The entire pipeline is executed with: